allanbell3d/tasmota_gui/platform/android/README.md

 * Modify Python dependencies inside `buildozer.spec` → `requirements`.
 * Update the application version or package name in the `[app]` section.
 * To perform a release build, run `buildozer android release` and sign the resulting AAB/APK as required.

+## Runtime defaults on Android

+* Discovery now defaults to **20 worker threads** on Android (clamped to a maximum of 32) via the shared `tasmota.core.constants.ANDROID_THREAD_DEFAULT` and `ANDROID_THREAD_MAX` values, reducing CPU contention on phones and tablets.
+* Command and OTA runs reuse the same Android-specific limits so scans stay responsive while you browse other tabs.

 ## Troubleshooting